synopsys-sig/synopsys-extension/README.md

 - Sensitive data such as access tokens, user names, passwords and even URLs must be configured using variable groups (Project → Pipelines → Library → New Variable Group)

 - `AZURE_TOKEN` is required as input when running Black Duck Fix PR, Black Duck/Coverity PR Comment.
 There are 2 different types of tokens that can be passed to `AZURE_TOKEN`
-  1. When using `AZURE_TOKEN: $(System.AccessToken)`, you must enable this in the Azure interface.
-Go to Project → Project Settings → Repository → Security → Build Service and set `Contribute to pull requests` to `Allow`. <br> Confirm `System.AccessToken` has Contribute to PR permissions (Project → Project Settings → Repositories → Security → Build Service User)
+  1. When using `AZURE_TOKEN: $(System.AccessToken)`, confirm it has required permissions to create Pull Requests.
+Go to Project → Project Settings → Repository → Security → Build Service User and set `Contribute to pull requests`, `Create branch` and `Delete or disable repository` to `Allow`.
-  2. When using `AZURE_TOKEN: $(PAT_TOKEN)`, PAT token should have minimum permissions `Code - Full` and `Pull Request Threads - Read & write`.
+  2. When using `AZURE_TOKEN: $(PAT_TOKEN)`, PAT token (User settings → Personal access tokens → New Token) should have minimum permissions `Code - Full` and `Pull Request Threads - Read & write`.
 Refer [Use personal access tokens](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) for more details.
 - For Black Duck and Coverity PR comments enable Build validation policy (Project → Project Settings → Repositories → Branch Policy → Add branch protection) to trigger the pipeline on raising PR or any push event to existing branch (usually it will be done on main or master branch). <br> Refer [Build Validation](https://learn.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops&tabs=browser#build-validation) for more details.

 **Configure Azure Pipeline:**